 Gene Francis Alan Pitney was born in Hartford, Connecticut in 1941, but spent most of his youth in Rockville, Connecticut.
-Pitney studied piano, guitar, and drums while at Rockville High School while performing with his group, "The Genials" and had written and published some songs.
-By the time he had dropped out of the University of Connecticut, he was performing with Ginny Arnell as the male half of Jamie and Jane, then as singer/songwriter under the name Billy Bryan for Blaze Records and under his own name for Festival Records in 1960.
-Pitney broke into the music business as a songwriter in his late teens, getting his first taste of success when Rick Nelson had a hit with "Hello Mary Lou" and "Rubber Ball" for Bobby Vee in 1961.
+Pitney studied piano, guitar, and drums while at Rockville High School while performing with his group, "he Genials and had written and published some songs.
+By the time he had dropped out of the University of Connecticut, he was performing with Ginny Arnell as the male half of Jamie And Jane, then as a singer/songwriter under the name Billy Bryan for Blaze Records and under his own name for Festival Records in 1960.
+Pitney broke into the music business as a songwriter in his late teens, getting his first taste of success when Rick Nelson had a #9 hit with his "Hello Mary Lou", and Bobby Vee charted at #6 with "Rubber Ball" in 1961.
 In 1962, he wrote "He's a Rebel" for the Crystals and became friends with producer Phil Spector.
 He also wrote for Roy Orbison and Tommy Edwards.

-In 1983, when an agent gently twisted his arm, Gene embarked on his first North American Tour in over a dozen years.
+In 1983, when an agent gently twisted his arm, Gene embarked on his first North American tour in over a dozen years.
 It became a huge personal triumph.
 Gene Pitney was back with a vengeance, even though he'd never been away.
-Pitney was introduced to a new generation of fans in 1989 when he recorded "Something's Gotten Hold Of My Heart" as a duet with Marc Almond.
-The single gave Pitney his first UK #1...22 years after its first release
+He was introduced to a new generation of fans in 1989 when he recorded "Something's Gotten Hold Of My Heart" as a duet with Marc Almond.
+The single gave Pitney his first UK #1, twenty-two years after its first release

 Be sure to read Gary James' Interview With Gene Pitney